17 March 2025

 - Scientific and software development to improve product quality from each method, documented in evolving Algorithm Theoretical Basis Documents (ATBDs).

-- Developing a proposal for the use of data from the additional instruments on the CO2M platform (the Cloud Imager (CLIM) and the Multi Angle Polarimeter (MAP)) in the level-2 processing.
+- Developing proposals/strategies for the use of data from the additional instruments on the CO2M platform (the Cloud Imager (CLIM) and the Multi Angle Polarimeter (MAP)) in the level-2 processing.

 - Testing the results of product quality improvements using OCO-2 and/or GOSAT data.